KyleS22/JavaCheckers/README.md

 You can download the latest version [here](https://github.com/KyleS22/JavaCheckers/releases/latest)

 ## Installation
-There are currently two ways to install the game
+There is currently one way to install the game

-### Using the Jar
-The easiest way to install and play the game is to simply download and run the `JavaCheckers.jar` file.

 ### Using the .deb
-There is also a `.deb` file available for installing the game on linux platforms.
+There is a `.deb` file available for installing the game on linux platforms.
 Install this the way you would normally install a `.deb` file on your machine.

 ## How to play
 When the game starts you will be presented with a menu.
 There are three options: "Join Game", "Host Game", and "Quit".
 If you don't want to play the game, choose quit.